 For decades, video has been the benchmark of authenticity on news.
 With deep fakes, we can now manipulate them to make it look like someone is saying or doing something that they aren’t.
 These videos can put politicians “on the record” saying terrible or idiotic things, wreaking havoc on their careers and the issues they champion.
 They can also spread misinformation, contributing to a chaotic political climate and making it even harder to agree on a single reality.

 Even adults can struggle with media literacy, so it should come as no surprise that kids are at high risk of taking fake news at face value.
 As deep fakes become more and more realistic, it’s important to help tweens and teens develop the skills they need to become savvy digital citizens.

 Deep Fakes Are a Real Problem

-There are countless reasons to celebrate technology.
+The dangers of artificial intelligence are real, but there are also countless reasons to celebrate technology.
 But at it progresses, it will continue to challenge us.
 Deep learning techniques have made undeniable contributions to society, and yet it also enables bad actors to do real harm to real people.
 It’s up to all of us to do everything we can to learn about issues like this so we can help the next generation navigate the ever-evolving digital landscape.

 Teaching media literacy is an excellent place to start, and so is digital citizenship.
 But even the savviest kids can get over their heads online.
-Bark can detect sexual content — as well as cyberbullying, depression, sexual predators, threats of violence, and more — in texts, chat, email, YouTube, and more than 24 social media platforms.
-Sign up today for a free, one-week trial to get alerts for potential issues!
+Bark can detect sexual content like nude fakes — as well as cyberbullying, depression, sexual predators, threats of violence, and more — in texts, chat, email, YouTube, and more than 30+ social media platforms.
+Get a free, one-week trial to get alerts for potential issues!